 If your nonprofit does not have a merchant account, you will want to look into whether or not the business credit card of your choice requires one.
 A merchant account may be required to obtain a credit card.
 It may also be wise to ask about the fees for cash advances.

 Some cards will have a variable APR, which changes after an introductory period.
 For example, you may get a low-interest rate for the first six months, but that rate could go up after that time has elapsed.
-Consult your card’s terms and conditions before signing up for any business credit card.
+Consult your card’s terms and conditions before signing up to any business credit card for your nonprofit.